 Audit Fees.
-The aggregate fees billed by Ernst & Young LLP for audit services (audit of the Company's annual financial statements, audit of internal control over the Company's financial reporting, review of the Company's quarterly financial statements included in its Forms 10-Q, and assistance with and review of SEC filings) for fiscal year 2005 and fiscal year 2004 were \$536,000 and \$727,000, respectively.
+The aggregate fees billed by Ernst & Young LLP for audit services (audit of the Company's annual financial statements, audit of internal control over the Company's financial reporting, review of the Company's quarterly financial statements included in its Forms 10-Q, and assistance with and review of SEC filings, and, in 2006, SEC comment letters and responses) for fiscal year 2006 and fiscal year 2005 were \$726,495 and \$536,000, respectively.